DBC-SF/mentorship-wiki/README.md

 - [Submit Hours in Workday](#how-to-submit-your-hours-in-workday)

 #### Access to Cohort Orgs:
-You need access to Cohort Orgs to perform code reviews and general insight of material on a phase.
+You need access to Cohort Orgs to perform code reviews and gain general insight of material on a phase.
 To accomplish this you have been added to the SF-Mentors team on GitHub.
 This team will be invited to each incoming cohort org, granting you full access to all material therein.

 Access Issues: Ensure that you have accepted the invitation from Github for each active Cohort, else contact Mentor Coordinator.